ViRb3/dnEditor/README.md

 A .NET assembly editor based on dnlib.

+Want to help with the development?
+You are more than welcome to do so!
-All kind of help from any sources is greatly appreciated.
-Feel free to upgrade, fix touch or hack this project by submitting a pull request and I will make sure to approve and merge it.
+Feel free to upgrade, fix or touch this project by submitting a pull request and I will make sure to approve and merge it.

-Please note that I am working on this project during my free time, and as just a teenager doing all alone, I cannot do everything at will.
+Please note that I am working on this project during my free time, and as just a teenager doing everything here alone, I cannot do it all instantly or at will.
 If your favourite feature is not found in dnEditor - submit a ticket.
-And just wait.
+And wait.
 I will eventually get through it.

 #####Cheers!